-More often than not, moving a WordPress website is a stressful experience, but – trust us on this: it needn’t be, if properly planned and prepared.
-Website owners may want to migrate their WordPress website to a better host for an entire palette of reasons, but only a select few are willing to venture into this by themselves.
+WordPress migration can be a stressful experience, but – trust us on this: it needn’t be, if is properly planned and prepared.
+Website owners may want to migrate their WordPress website to a better host for an entire palette of reasons, but only a few of them are willing to venture into this by themselves.

-If you are among them, try following these instructions and you will find out that migrating a WordPress website isn’t all that scary.
+If you are among them, just follow these instructions and you will find out that migrating a WordPress website isn’t all that scary.

 Step 1 – Backup Your Files